zhangyagejacob/HKUMJ/ReadMe.txt

 Membrane Analysis
 1. Run m3subBKG.m to subtract background
 2. Run assis4Membrane_DataAlignment.m to do data alignment for each channel, as well as prepare data for plotting diagrmas
+%2.1 Run assis4Membrane_DataAlignment_nonbind.m to align data for proteins TH1, TH2 & TH3 only.
+The results will be used to plot diagrams
 %3.
 Run m4merge.m to merge every single channel of each sample into one file, which would use in m5ParaM.m // this code is not useful
 4. Run m5ParaM.m to calculate parameter M for each protein (each sample in a line, recorded in the form of [M, PM, CB])